 However, not all studies on saw palmetto and BPH have been successful.
 The National Institutes of Health (NIH), for instance, completed two studies on saw palmetto’s effects on BPH and found it to be no more effective than a placebo.

-Despite its conflicting effects on BPH, saw palmetto has been conclusively shown to help with hair loss.
+Despite its conflicting effects on BPH, saw palmetto has been shown to help with hair loss.

-There are also claims that saw palmetto reduces inflammation, but additional research to support these claims is needed.
+There are also claims that saw palmetto reduces inflammation, but we’ll need more research to support these claims.

 GNC Men’s Saw Palmetto Formula is jam-packed with quality ingredients at a good price point.
 In addition to saw palmetto, it contains pumpkin seed powder, which is believed to help promote prostate health.
 It also contains minerals like calcium and zinc.
 Each bottle includes a 120-day supply, and each capsule has 500 mg of saw palmetto in it.